-Why You Should See Lake Eyre in 2016, Australia’s Largest Salt Lake
+Why You Should See Lake Eyre, Australia’s Largest Salt Lake

 Lake Eyre is the Largest Lake in Australia

-Located in the northern part of Southern Australia, Lake Eyre is an area of significant geological interest to scientists and travelers alike.
-It is the focus of the famous Australian drainage system, a stretch of over of 440,000 square miles.
-Also noteworthy is that at 15m below sea level, the bed of Lake Eyre is the lowest natural point in Australia.
-The lake region also has a rich cultural history linked to the Arabana people who have lived in the area for thousands of years.
-In 2012 Lake Eyre officially became “Kati Thanda–Lake Eyre” in order to combine the indigenous name of the region, “Kati Thanda,” with the early European pioneer who first charted the area, “Edward John Eyre.”
-During the dry season, Lake Eyre is one of the most desolate landscapes in Australia, but during a rainy season, the lake often becomes home to roughly six million birds.
+During the dry season, Lake Eyre is one of the most desolate landscapes in Australia, but during a rainy season, the lake fills and often becomes home to roughly six million birds.
 The lake’s salt content is approximately ten times more salty than sea water and double the density of the Dead Sea.
-However, the Lake Eyre’s extraordinary pink hue is most notable characteristic, which attracts photographers, tourists, and adventure travelers.
+However, the Lake Eyre’s extraordinary pink hue is most notable characteristic, which attracts photographers, tourists, and adventure travellers.

 Large amounts of rain across lower Australia in 2016 has led to flooding in the area, which has subsequently contributed to an overall rising of water levels in the surrounding rivers and creeks.
 This increase in precipitation has revived the ecology of the area, which has also increased the number of wetland mammals and birds.
 It is noted that whether the increase in rain continues or not will, there has already been a significant enough amount of water to replace and support the region, allowing the local wildlife to flourish.
 This change in vegetation will continue to reinvigorate the ecosystem, allowing for continued growth of plant and animal life.